AsharGit/Web-ICP/README.md

 ICP-12: This ICP we learn how to use SQLite and Firebase database in our application.

 ICP-13: This ICP we learn how to use the Text to Speech functionality in android applications.

+ICP-14: This ICP we learn how to use the calendar, adding events and creating an APK for our project.